- EC Australia launch provides a vital missing link to eliminating hepatitis C

 EC Australia – “Eliminating Hepatitis C” Australia – was launched in August at Parliament House by the federal health minister, the Hon Greg Hunt MP, in partnership with the Paul Ramsay Foundation.
 The project is a multi-million dollar targeted, national response to the serious decline in the uptake by Australians of highly effective drugs to cure hepatitis C.

 Since new, highly effective hep C treatments were listed on the PBS in March 2016, tens of thousands people people living with hepatitis C across Australia have been treated.
-However, the number of people commencing treatment is falling, putting Australia at risk of missing its elimination targets.
+However, the number of people commencing treatment for hep C is falling, putting Australia at risk of missing its elimination targets.
 Over 170,000 Australians are yet to start these life saving hepatitis C treatment.

 Co-ordinated by the Burnet Institute in Victoria, the specific goals of EC Australia are to: